-The process for creating a narrative dissertation in history is, on the whole, wellestablished.
+The process for creating a narrative dissertation in history is, on the whole, well-established.
 A researcher chooses a topic of study, a theoretical framework (or two), identifies the relevant archives, spends years in those archives reading and analyzing the materials, and then uses that evidence to construct an account of a particular time, place, person, or event that had some influence on the development of culture, politics, and the like.
 Because the genre is well-defined, there is generally little attention paid to the process beyond the traditional acknowledgment in introductions and footnotes of the relevant theoretical frameworks and the consulted archival sources.

 With the rise of digital technologies, many of the assumptions regarding the standard processes for archival research, analysis, and even publication are open to challenge and revision.
 Where the standard methodology for interpretation was reading and the application of theory and logic, computational algorithms enable new forms of analysis of data to ground interpretive claims.42 Additionally, the use of computers to process more traditional forms of historical evidence create new challenges for how that research is evaluated and extended.
-Where scholarly arguments based on interpretation of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the historical objects and a consideration of the organize of the
+Where scholarly arguments based on interpretation could be evaluated through a rereading of the historical objects and a consideration of the